Orde Wingate: After-battle analysis

 With the losses incurred during the first long-range jungle penetration operation, many officers in the British and Indian army questioned the overall value of the Chindits.
 The campaign had the unintended effect of convincing the Japanese that certain sections of the Burma/India Frontier were not as impassable as they previously believed, thus altering their strategic plans.
 As one consequence, the overall Japanese Army commander in Burma, Gen. Masakazu Kawabe, began planning a 1944 offensive into India to capture the Imphal Plain and Kohima, in order to better defend Burma from future Allied offensives.

 In London, the Chindits and their exploits were viewed as a success after the long string of Allied disasters in the Far East theatre.
 Winston Churchill, an ardent proponent of commando operations, was, in particular, complimentary toward the Chindits and their accomplishments.
 The Japanese subsequently admitted that the Chindits had disrupted their plans for the first half of 1943.

-As a propaganda tool, the Chindit operation was used to prove to the army and those at home that the Japanese could be beaten and that British/Indian troops could successfully operate in the jungle against experienced Japanese forces.
+As a propaganda tool, the Chindit operation was used to prove that the Japanese could be beaten and that British/Indian troops could successfully operate in the jungle against experienced Japanese forces.
 On his return, Wingate wrote an operations report in which he was again highly critical of the army and even some of his own officers and men.
 He also promoted more unorthodox ideas such as the idea that British soldiers had become weak by having too easy access to doctors in civilian life.
 The report was again passed through back channels by Wingate's political friends in London directly to Churchill.
 The Prime Minister then invited Wingate to London for talks.

 Soon after Wingate arrived, Churchill decided to take him and his wife along to the Quebec Conference.
 There, Wingate explained his ideas of deep penetration warfare to the Combined Chiefs of Staff meeting on 17 August.
 Air power, radio, and recent developments in warfare would allow units to establish bases deep in enemy territory, breaching the outer defences, and extend the range of conventional forces.
 The leaders were impressed, and larger scale deep-penetration attacks were approved.
 By now, a war-substantive lieutenant-colonel and temporary brigadier, Wingate was promoted to the rank of acting major general on 18 September 1943.